UpstageAI/dataverse/README.md

 ```

 ### 🌠 Set AWS Credentials
-> Currently we do not support ENV variables for AWS credentials. please use `aws configure` command to set your AWS credentials.
-But this will be supported in the future.
-This will set `~/.aws/credentials` file and will be accessible by `boto3`.
+> Currently we do not support ENV variables for AWS credentials but this will be supported in the future.
+Please use `aws configure` command to set your AWS credentials and this will set `~/.aws/credentials` file which is accessible by `boto3`.

-you can get your `aws_access_key_id` and `aws_secret_access_key` from your AWS account.

 ```python
 aws configure